Transcatheter Aortic Valve Replacement (TAVR)

 Along with the AS symptoms, the wall of the heart’s lower left chamber may also demonstrate thickening of muscles due to additional effort to pump blood through the contracted valve opening.

 The thickened wall accumulates more space within the lower heart chamber, allowing less scope for a reasonable blood supply to the body.
 Early treatment can aid in reversal or delay the disease progression.

 Who is at risk for aortic stenosis?

-AS in the young
+Aortic stenosis in the young

-The most common cause of aortic stenosis in young people is a birth defect where only two cusps grow instead of the normal three, which is called a “bicuspid valve.”
+A structural defect in the aortic valve, present at birth, is the most prevalent cause of aortic stenosis in young people.
+In such cases, usually only two cusps grow instead of the normal three, which is called a “bicuspid valve.”

 What treatments are advisable for people with aortic stenosis?